Federation Square: Labyrinth

 The "labyrinth" is a passive cooling system sandwiched above the railway lines and below the middle of the square.
 The concrete structure consists of 1.2 km of interlocking, honeycombed walls.
 It covers 1600 m2.
 The walls have a corrugated profile to maximize their surface area, and are spaced 60 cm apart.

 During summer nights, cold air is pumped in the combed space, cooling down the concrete, while heat absorbed during the day is pumped out.
 The following day, cold air is pumped from the labyrinth out into the atrium through floor vents.
 This process can keep the atrium up to 12 °C cooler than outside.
 This is comparable to conventional air conditioning, but using one-tenth the energy and producing one-tenth the carbon dioxide.

 During winter, the process is reversed, storing warm daytime air in the Labyrinth overnight, and pumping it back into the atrium during the day.

 The system can also partly cool the ACMI building when the power is not required by the atrium.

 Flagpoles

-In the Federation Square complex, there are a number of flagpoles, most notably a set of eight in front of the Flinders Street Station.
-On most occasions they fly the Australian flags and custom made flags for promoting Federation Square, however, due to Australia's multiculturalism, many foreign countries' flags are raised on these flagpoles to celebrate a national holiday of that country, e.g. independence.
+In the Federation Square complex, there are a number of flagpoles, most notably a group of four, three of which permanently fly the Australian, Aboriginal, and Torres Strait Islander flags.
+The fourth flagpole occasionally flies the flag of a foreign country to celebrate a national holiday of that country, for example an independence day.
+Prior to 2022 foreign countries' flags were usually flown on a group of eight flagpoles located next to a bus stop.

+The following countries' flags have been raised at Federation Square and/or its surroundings at least once: